Factor Investing with Don Calcagni – Part 1

-The reality is, we like to buy the things that aren’t popular because at the end of the day, the only reason to buy a stock in a company is because of the future earnings that it’s going to generate and pay out in the form of a dividend.
-There is zero other reason, no reason whatsoever why someone should buy stock in a company without the expectation of future earnings.
+The reality is, we like to buy the things that aren’t popular because, at the end of the day, the only reason to buy stock in a company is because of the future earnings that it’s going to generate and payout in the form of a dividend.
+There is zero other reasons, no reason whatsoever why someone should buy stock in a company without the expectation of future earnings.

-Doug Fabian: How do value stocks compare to growth stocks in different market environments?
+How do value stocks compare to growth stocks in different market environments?

 Don Calcagni: Let’s look at today’s market.
 The S & P is trading around 18 times earnings.
-Typically when bear markets occur or market corrections occur, one of the things we see is that the higher priced stocks on the market are the ones who bear the brunt of the correction.
+Typically when bear markets occur or market corrections occur, one of the things we see is that the higher-priced stocks on the market are the ones who bear the brunt of the correction.
 That makes intuitive sense, right.
-If it’s overpriced already going into a bear market or a correction of some sort, it logically follows investors are probably going to sell those first and hold on to their lower priced stocks longer.
+If it’s overpriced already going into a bear market or a correction of some sort, it logically follows investors are probably going to sell those first and hold on to their lower-priced stocks longer.

 Doug Fabian: Let’s move on to the next factor.
-This factor is size, large-caps versus small-caps.
+This is factor size, large-caps versus small-caps.
 How do we segment and take advantage of factor investing in this category?

 Doug Fabian: How do we, and with the tools that we use, regarding the momentum strategy, is there a lot of turnover in that particular strategy within the funds and investment vehicles we use?

 Don Calcagni: That’s a great question.
 In terms of what’s a lot of turnover, I mean, that’s a relative term.
 A lot can be different things, different people.
 But, it is fair to say that momentum strategies do indeed have higher turnover relative to other types of investment strategies or factors.

-Doug Fabian: How does momentum differ from a pure growth strategy?
+How does momentum differ from a pure growth strategy?

 Doug Fabian: Now why aren’t we, because of the way you just described to the quality factor, why aren’t we investing all of our assets in quality?
 I mean, quality sounds great.

-There are many phenomenal high quality companies out there that are just extremely overpriced because every other investor in the marketplace has looked at that company and said, “Wow, this is an exceptionally well-run company.
+There are many phenomenal high-quality companies out there that are just extremely overpriced because every other investor in the marketplace has looked at that company and said, “Wow, this is an exceptionally well-run company.
 It’s high quality.
 I want to own it.”
 What happens then is we bid up the price and there could come a point where the price is just too high and it does not make sense to own.